Tom Hess (bowler): PBA50 Tour

 Hess is currently sponsored by Storm Bowling, having previously been a member of the Brunswick pro staff.
 He is also sponsored by VISE grips.

 Amateur

-Hess also bowls for Senior Team USA.
+Hess has also bowled for Senior Team USA.
 In December, 2023, he competed for his country at the International Bowling Federation World Senior Championships in Cali, Colombia.

 Professional titles

 Major titles are in bold text.